darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 : The rendering intent to use when exporting the image.
 For more information see [rendering intent](../../../special-topics/color-management/rendering-intent.md).

 style
-: Defines a style to apply when exporting the image and defaults to “none”.
+: Choose a style to apply when exporting the image -- defaults to “none”.
 See the [export selected](../lighttable/export-selected.md) module for a more detailed discussion of applying a style during export.

 mode
-: Whether the style is appended to the existing history stack or replaces it completely.
+: Whether the chosen style should be appended to the existing history stack or replace it completely.
 See the [export selected](../lighttable/export-selected.md) module for more details.

 ## print button

-At the bottom of the module you will find the “print” button.
-When clicked the image is exported using the selected options and sent to the printer.
+When clicked, the image is exported using the selected options and sent to the printer.